ChillFish8/lust/README.md

 - PostgreSQL
 - MySQL / MariaDB
 - Sqlite (file / temp file only)

+## Getting started

+#### Installation
+You can download a pre-made binary from the given github releases, binaries exist for both linux and windows (x64 and x86) or you can build from source.
+Building just requires the tradition `cargo build --release`.

+#### After Instalition
+See the [getting started page]() for more information after installation.

 ## Formats
 Lust supports any of the following formats: